Models of Software Development Life Cycle: Importance of SDLC

 This is the last phase of the spiral model.
 In this phase, customers evaluate the output of the project and provide feedback also revert if any changes are required.
 The evaluation phase includes all the above phases, where the customer goes through each phase to evaluate the software.
 At last, the project continues to the next spiral or iteration.

-Advantages of Spiral model
+Advantages of the Spiral model

 The advantages of the Spiral development life cycle are as follows: